CSSLint/csslint/docs/cli.md

     Global Options
       --help                 Displays this information.
+      --format=<format>      Indicate which format to use for output.
+      --list-rules           Outputs all of the rules available.
       --rules=<rule[,rule]+> Indicate which rules to include.
-      --format=<format>      Indicate which format to use for output.
       --version              Outputs the current version number.

 ### --help

 This option outputs the help menu, displaying all of the available options.
 When `--help` is entered, all other flags are ignored.

-### --rules

-This option allows you to specify which rules to run.
-The rules are represented as a comma-delimited list of rule IDs, such as:

-    csslint --rules=box-model,ids test.css

-This command runs the `box-model` and `id` rules on the file `test.css`.
-The rule IDs are found in the rules documentation.
-You can specify as many rules as you like using this option.

-When this option is omitted, all rules are executed.

 ### --format